 With that short list of items you’ll be ready to hit the lake…just remember to invite along a handful of awesome human beings to keep the floating adventure fun!
 No, seriously, I think awesome people is probably most important part of an adventure like this.

-If you’re in the market for an inflatable kayak or stand-up paddle board I’d like to recommend either the BIC Sport Performer SUP from REI or the Intex Challenger KI kayak from Amazon.
+If you’re in the market for an inflatable kayak or stand-up paddle board check out the great Standup Paddle Board options from REI or one of the inflatable [or hard-side] kayaks at REI.
 I’ve used both [the kayak more than the SUP] and have found both easy to set-up/deflate.
 They have put up with a fair amount of abuse without any issue, a big perk for us, especially with a dog involved!

 …if you already have yourself something to float around on use this as a reminder to get out on the water with it!
 Should you be interested in taking your kayak or SUP with you on your next adventure but don’t have time or desire to do all the planning, let me help you!
 I may not seek out watery adventures on the regular, but my friends do.
 This means I have some solid experience finding good lakes, solid rental companies and creative routes.
 Let me help!